straz/artificialtrust/_definitions/soft.md

 the path of compassion and forgiveness.
 By adding emotion, one can soften the decision.

+{% endcapture %}

+{% capture right %}
+### Harder now

+Something bad happens, and a response is needed.
+Applying only logic and rules, the response would be "by the book," but *harder now* is the path of anger or fear.
+By adding emotion, one can intensify the decision.

+{% endcapture %}

+{% assign leftmd = left | markdownify %}
+{% assign rightmd = right | markdownify %}
+{% include twocol.html left=leftmd right=rightmd %}

+{% capture left2 %}
 In the moment, going easy on someone and bending the rules in their favor may seem like a wiser choice.